 Finding HOKA’s best running shoes that are well suited to your requirements, foot shape, and budget can be a daunting task, given the numerous options available – and that is exactly why I wanted to create this guide.

-I’ve meticulously tested every one of their running shoes so it made sense that my next HOKA post be this one, sharing all that information in a concise list of HOKA shoes in ranked order based on how they performed in my reviews.
+I’ve reviewed all their running shoes, so it made sense that my next HOKA post be this one, sharing all that information in a concise list of HOKA shoes in ranked order based on how they performed in my reviews.

 In this guide, I share summarized reviews of standout models in the HOKA running shoe lineup, highlighting their best features, and also drawbacks – because no shoe is perfect and even if there’s only one downside to a shoe, that may well be the very reason for you to choose an alternative instead.